Seri Gumum Dragon

-In Pahang Malay folklore, the Seri Gumum Dragon (Jawi: سري ݢوموم) is a legendary giant serpent locally called Nāga and commonly described as taking the form of an Asian dragon, that inhabit the Chini Lake in Pahang, Malaysia.
+In Pahang Malay folklore, the Seri Gumum Dragon (in Jawi script ݢوموم) is a legendary giant serpent locally called Nāga and commonly described as taking the form of an Asian dragon, that inhabit the Chini Lake in Pahang, Malaysia.
 There have been a variety of legends associated with the creature in the oral literature.
 The notable one is related to the origin myth of the lake itself, while another legend narrates about a love story between female Seri Gumum and a male Nāga called Seri Kemboja that leads to the origin myth of Tioman and Lingga Islands.

 Origin myth of Chini Lake

 The most famous legends of Seri Gumum tell of a Jakun tribe who came to occupy the area where the lake is now.
 They were clearing the forest and making holes in the ground to plant crops.
 Suddenly, out of the forest came an old lady leaning on a walking stick, admonishing them of the fact that they didn't seek the permission of the spirits.
 She finally relented after the people apologized and later she planted her walking stick in the middle of the field to mark her territory and warned the group not to remove the stick.

 Sometime later, a dog began to bark endlessly at a rotting log on the edge of the clearing.
 One of the men threw his dibble stick at the log.
 Blood spurted out.
 As other men also began throwing more dibble sticks at the log, blood was gushing out and flowing away across the ground.
-Suddenly the sky was split with lightning, and thunder began to roll.
+Suddenly, the sky was split with lightning, and thunder began to roll.
 The skies let loose a downpour of rain and everyone ran for cover.
 In the turmoil, the old woman's walking stick was knocked out of the ground.
-Immediately a fountain of water poured from the hole made by the stick.
+Immediately, a fountain of water poured from the hole made by the stick.
 The water flowed for many years, thereby creating the Chini Lake.
 The tribe realized then that the log was actually a Nāga called ‘Seri Gumum’.